various images representing LTRC's focus areas

 • DOTD TR309 Mechanical Analysis of Extracted Aggregate

-• DOTD TR319 Determination of the Moisture Content of Asphalt Concrete
+• DOTD TR319 Determination of the Moisture Content of Asphaltic Concrete (Loose Mix)

 • DOTD TR323 Determining Asphalt Content of Asphalt Mixtures by Ignition Method